w3c/wai-curricula/content/content-author/images.md

 Optional ideas to teach the learning outcomes:

 * Discuss examples of informative images, including icons, pictures, and illustrations.
 Relate the information conveyed in these images to the information provided in their adjacent text.
 Explain that these images are considered informative when they present information that is not otherwise available in the adjacent text.
 * Explain the differences between providing textual information as text and providing text in an image file.
-Explain that some assistive technologies may be able to recognize some text in an image, but may still miss the semantics in the text.
+Explain that some assistive technologies may be able to recognize some text in an image but may still miss the semantics in the text.
 * Reflect with students on available authentication systems to identify humans, including visual, auditory, and logical CAPTCHA, as well as biometrics.
 Describe challenges associated to relying only on one modality of CAPTCHA.
 Emphasize that authors, designers, and developers must ensure people can authenticate through several modalities of CAPTCHA.
-This includes ensuring the tool provides such modalities itself or using plugins that include that functionality.
+This includes ensuring the tool provides such modalities itself and using plugins that include that functionality.

 #### Ideas to Assess Knowledge for Topic